zimicjs/zimic/docs/wiki/api‐zimic‐http.md

 #### `HttpHeadersSerialized`

-Recursively converts a type to its [HTTP headers](https://developer.mozilla.org/docs/Web/API/Headers)-serialized version.
+Recursively converts a schema to its [HTTP headers](https://developer.mozilla.org/docs/Web/API/Headers)-serialized version.
 Numbers and booleans are converted to `${number}` and `${boolean}` respectively, null becomes undefined and not serializable values are excluded, such as functions and dates.